Are you looking for the best

 - Nuance Dragon Home – It costs $200 for a lifetime license, but it’s worth it if you have a Windows computer (you can check the versions here).

-- Google Docs Voice Typing – It’s the best speech to text option if you’re looking for a free solution.
+- Google Docs Voice Typing – It’s the best speech-to-text option if you’re looking for a free solution.
 Just note that it’s only available on the Chrome browser.

 - Apple